North Shore Lions

 The North Shore Lions football organization is currently a member of the QBFL (Quebec Bantam Football League) operating in the West Island of Montreal, Quebec, Canada.
 This organization was founded in 1967 when the local teams were struggling to find talented kids to play football.
-Since 1967, this organization has taken part in 35+ provincial championship games and won 37 of them.
+Since 1967 the North Shore Lions have won 38 provincial championships.

 About North Shore football

 The North Shore Football League plays host to teams for children aged 6–13.
 The different age groups are Atom (6-9 year olds), Mosquito (10-11 year olds), PeeWee (12-13 year olds), Bantam (14-15 year olds) and Midget (16-17 year olds).
 The first three (Atom, Mosquito and PeeWee) are hosted through a series of parks.
 The Bantam Lions play in Quebec Bantam Football League's (QBFL) Bill Allan division which is the Bantam AAA first division.
 The Midget Mustangs play in Quebec Midget Football League's (QMFL) Bruno Heppell division which is the Midget AAA division.